 Toss the dressing with the kale, and use your (clean) hands to massage the dressing into the kale.
 You can definitely use spoons to mix it up if the thought of your hands getting all up in your salad grosses you out, but massaging the dressing really ensures every leaf is well coated.

 Toss in the chickpeas, sliced avocado, parmesan and enjoy!
 This vegan caesar salad makes the perfect side dish or starter before a large bowl of spaghetti.

-- The dressing will keep in the fridge for up to 1 week.
+Does it keep?
+The dressing will keep in the fridge for up to 1 week.
 However, I recommend storing the dressing and chopped kale separately if you won’t be eating it right away.
-Dress the salad right before it’s going to be severed!
+Dress this vegan caesar salad right before it’s going to be severed!

 How do you massage kale?
 When you add the dressing to the kale, it helps to use your hands to massage it into the leaves to make sure everything is well coated and kind of “massage” it in a sense.
 You can toss it with spoons if desired, but hands are easier and ensure every leaf is properly coated.

 Does caesar salad have parmesan?
 Usually!
 I use the Violife parmesan cheese and grated it over the salad, but you can also use my cashew parmesan or just regular parmesan if you are not dairy free.
 Traditional caesar dressing usually has egg and anchovy, which is why it’s not vegan!

 - 1 head kale* (any variety, I used curly (about 4-5 heaping cups chopped))

 - ½ large avocado

 - Add the drained, rinsed, and dried chickpeas to a large bowl.